 I spent a month during Summer 2014 working as an archives intern at the San Francisco Zen Center with nine other UW students.
 Our goal was to archive and digitize the Zen Center's historical documents.
 We worked with the Bancroft Library at UC Berkeley where the Zen Center Collection will be housed.
 To gain a better understanding of the organization, we lived and worked with the Zen Center community and followed Zen Buddhist practices.

 A native of Northeast Ohio, I graduated cum laude from Kent State University with a BA in International Relations.
 After graduation, I headed to Japan on the JET Program and started working as an English teacher in Suzuka, Japan at a high school with a multinational student body.
 It was an invaluable experience, and I loved working with students and living in another culture.
-However, my lifelong love of knowledge and books led me to embark on the path to library and information science.
-With my MLIS, I hope to find a career that will combine my love of research, learning and sharing information.
+However, my lifelong love of learning and sharing information led me to embark on the path to library and information science.
+In 2015, I graduated from the University of Washington and began a career as a librarian with the San Jose Public Library.

 Please feel free to contact me at email@example.com